IClone: iClone 6.0 (2014)

 iClone 6.0 released in December 2014, offered a large amount of visual and performance improvements like improved soft cloth physics simulation, object-oriented constraints, a new lighting system with the possibility for infinite lights instead of the previous 8 light system, light props, support for Allegorithmic's procedurally generated materials, and ultra realistic rendering with iClone's Indigo plug-in allowing users to raytrace their projects in Indigo RT for photo realistic results.
 This new iClone iteration was designed to allow for easy, future plug-in compatibility with other programs and applications. iClone 6.0 came updated for DirectX 11 bringing with it tessellation effects to add real-time geometric details to models, real-time surface smoothing to improve the appearance of objects and characters with more details and higher quality.
 Later iClone 6.02 was offered in a DirectX 9 version for legacy users that could not immediately upgrade to DirectX 11.

 iClone 7.0 (2017)

 iClone 7 released in 2017, bringing with it a completely new, visual posture.
 Compared to previous versions, iClone 7 included the latest visual technologies such as PBR (Physically-based Rendering), GI (Global Illumination), IBL (Image-based lighting), and a Real Camera System to help users produce photorealistic animations.
 Reallusion also upgraded iClone's data-exchange module - 3DXchange 7, making it smoother and more powerful as well.
 Compared to previous versions, the 3DXchange 7 can import and export more types of items like cameras, PBR content, and character morphs.

+iClone 8.0 (2022)

+iClone 8 introduces the Motion Director system, which allows animators to control characters in real time using game-style inputs such as gamepads, mouse-click navigation, and keyboard controls.
+The software includes an expanded animation toolkit featuring full-body IK (HumanIK), a Pose Mixer, animation layers, curve editing, and advanced motion blending tools.
+Real-time rendering is enhanced with volumetric lighting, motion blur, lens flares, mirror shaders, and support for NVIDIA Omniverse for GPU-based path-traced rendering. iClone 8 also improves scene management through collections, grouping, instancing, and project merging, along with flexible frame-rate rendering for video and compositing.
+It supports drag-and-drop import and export of common 3D formats such as FBX, OBJ, and USD, enabling integration into broader production pipelines.